Ludophilia/Pipex/test/operators.md

 concurrently with the data they are given to.
 Piping is managed by the shell, not the commands.

+If a pipeline is initiated with `&`, all processes are still executed concurrently and the `&` applies to the whole pipeline.

 ### Usage

 `printf "Hello %s\n" $USER | fold -w 5`.
 The output of `printf` is formatted